 Gender extremists seem to be targeting an extension the Dangerous Pictures Act to include images of simulated rape (as per the Scottish version).
-Interesting when discussing the concept of 'educating' children about pornography it is taken as read that
+Interesting when discussing the concept of 'educating' children about pornography it is taken as

-the 'education' will be moralising propaganda against porn.
+read that the 'education' will be moralising propaganda against porn.
 It never seems to be discussed what such 'education' should entail.

 Responding to the publication of a new report by the Office of the Children's Commissioner on young people and pornography, Holly Dustin, Director of the End Violence Against Women Coalition & Fiona Elvines of Rape Crisis South London said:

 There should be concern at the highest levels of government that boys are accessing violent and sadistic pornography, and that it is influencing their behaviour and attitudes.
-Sexual violence towards women and girls is rarely out of the headlines and we
+Sexual violence towards women and girls is rarely out of the

 This report provides further strong evidence of the need for schools to be required to teach young people about sexual consent, and how to deal with pornographic and violent imagery they see online, in music videos, adverts or elsewhere.

 Furthermore, we believe that the government must look at legislation on extreme pornography and close a loophole that allows the lawful possession of simulated images of rape pornography, similar to that viewed by Stuart Hazell.

 The political party, Katter's Australia Party, has put up a Private Members Bill which would see advertising billboards given classifications from G to MA15+ and also levy a tax on the more risque advertising.

 Under the proposal, a censorship panel would be set up to determine the rating of billboards.
 The panel would also split the state into classification zones , so only G-rated billboards could be shown in a G-classified zone and PG-rated